 All the languages differ from one another in many aspects.
 Some are easier than others, while some possess greater value in the professional world.
 But one thing is mostly similar in all languages, the writing styles.
 Most of the languages are written in a horizontal script.
 But of course, a few expectations are seen in this matter too.
 A small number of languages are written vertically.
 Which languages are these, and what the history behind this script style is, let’s discuss!

 The scripts of East Asian languages such as Japanese and Chinese are considered the most complex in the world.
-The scripts of these languages are more of artwork rather than mere letters, which changes meanings according to the contexts, making themselves all the more difficult to grasp quickly.
+The scripts of these languages are more of artwork rather than just letters, which changes meanings according to the contexts, making themselves a lot more difficult to grasp quickly.

-Almost all of the languages are written horizontally; from left to right, and in a couple of cases, like Arabic, from right to left.
-However, the most peculiar thing about the Japanese language (also Chinese and Korean) is that it is traditionally written from top to bottom.
+Almost all of the languages are written horizontally, from left to right, and in a couple of cases, like Arabic, from right to left.
+However, the most peculiar thing about the Japanese language (also Chinese and Korean) is that they are traditionally written from top to bottom.
 Even though the emergence of science and technology and the influence of western culture have paved the way for horizontal writing to dominate, the ancient literature is continued to be written in the vertical mode.

-Currently both writing styles exist side by side.
-The classical texts are written in vertical system while the modern materials are all written in horizontal style.
+Currently, both writing styles exist side by side with no preference whatsoever.
+But still, it is seen that all the classical texts are normally written in a vertical system while the modern materials are all written in a horizontal style.

 You light also like: